nt-games-ytb/MamiesMod-Wii-U/README.md

 # What is this ?
-This is the a modification of the TCP Gecko Installer of the [JGecko U](https://github.com/BullyWiiPlaza/JGeckoU) client.
+This is the a modification of the [TCP Gecko Installer](https://github.com/BullyWiiPlaza/tcpgecko).
 More simply, it is the source code of [MamiesMod Wii U.elf](http://nt-games-site.000webhostapp.com/other-1/mamiesmod-wii-u-app.html), a Wii U app for connect your Wii U to your PC.

 # How do I use this ?
 This is an app for the [Homebrew Launcher](https://github.com/dimok789/homebrew_launcher).
 For more information of [MamiesMod Wii U.elf](http://nt-games-site.000webhostapp.com/other-1/mamiesmod-wii-u-app.html) go [here](http://nt-games-site.000webhostapp.com/other-1/mamiesmod-wii-u-app.html).
 For know how to install and use [MamiesMod V4](https://youtu.be/BZxRxmEmlrw) go [here](https://www.youtube.com/c/ntgamesytb/).